 Along with her husband Doug, Catherine is raising four young children, so she is no stranger to the busy family dynamic!

 Since 2016 she has enjoyed working with her physician, and now friend and Plant Partner, Anne S. Bingham, MD to share and teach others about the benefits of plant-based nutrition.

-Anne S. Bingham, MD FACOG has worked at Crescent Street OBGYN for over 20 years.
+Anne S. Bingham, MD, FACOG, DipABLM has worked at Crescent Street OBGYN for over 20 years.
 She received her BA from Yale University, MD from the University of Vermont and completed her residency at MetroHealth Medical Center in Cleveland.

-As the daughter-in-law of Dr. Caldwell Esselstyn Anne has witnessed the results of his research and listened to his message from the start (1980’s).
-Anne has also earned a Certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies and is a member of the American College of Lifestyle Medicine.
+As the daughter-in-law of Dr. Caldwell Esselstyn, Anne has witnessed the results of his research and listened to his message from the start (1980’s).
+Anne has also earned a Certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies, where she now also lectures.
+More recently, Anne has earned her board certification from the American College of Lifestyle Medicine.

 Together, with her husband Ted Esselstyn, they have lived the plant-based life and raised their three (mostly grown) children the same.

 From her experience in her OBGYN practice, Anne is seeing more obesity, more diabetes and more hypertension in her women patients.
 This has convinced her more than ever that plant-based nutrition is the key to better health including better pregnancies and healthier babies.